Rising-Stars-by-Sunshine/JingtingSun_project/README.md

 ---

 ## Acknowledgments
-Professors, classmates, AIGC tools, and open-source communities that supported this work.
+Thanks to DKU professors and classmates for feedback, AIGC tools for drafting and code review, and open-source communities for libraries used in this project.
 Any errors are my own.

 ---

 ## Statement of Growth
-I strengthened skills in text preprocessing, sentiment calibration, fixed-effects causal designs (DiD/event-study), and reproducible research (versioned code, environments, scripted figures).
+This project strengthened my skills in (i) historical text preprocessing and metadata hygiene, (ii) sentiment modeling and threshold calibration, (iii) fixed-effects causal designs (DiD and event study) with proper clustering, and (iv) reproducible research practices—version-controlled code, environment pinning, and scripted figure exports.

 ---